Money Isn’t Just About Money

 - Traditional: May overlook or minimize psychological aspects of money management.

-- Holistic: Addresses money behaviors, habits, and attitudes as crucial components of financial health.
+- Whole-Person: Addresses money behaviors, habits, attitudes, and nervous system responses as crucial components of financial health.

-- Holistic: Offers personalized strategies that meet you where you are and that adapt to individual circumstances and life changes.
+- Whole-Person: Offers personalized strategies that meet clients where they are and that adapt to individual circumstances and life changes.

 Long-term View: